 Potomac River Green Infrastructure Project A

-Potomac River Project A is the first GI project proposed to be constructed in the Potomac River Sewershed to reduce the level of pollution to the Potomac River produced by the discharge of stormwater runoff and sanitary sewer flows, known as combined sewer overflows (CSOs).
+Potomac River Project A is part of DC Water's Clean Rivers GI Projects.
+It is the first GI project constructed in the Potomac River Sewershed to significantly reduce the level of pollution to the Potomac River produced by the discharge of stormwater runoff and sanitary sewer flows, known as combined sewer overflows (CSOs).

-Potomac River Project A involves the construction of innovative GI technologies that include bioretention on planter strips and curb extensions, permeable pavement on streets and alleys and downspout disconnection (including rain barrels).
-These practices will manage stormwater by taking advantage of the earth's natural processes, such as allowing the water to infiltrate into the soil, evaporate into the air or be used by plants which expire it as vapor.
-In addition to managing stormwater, GI will contribute to beautifying the streetscape and making it safer and more welcoming for pedestrians, bicyclists and drivers.
+Potomac River Project A was completed in March 2019 and involved the construction of innovative GI technologies that include bioretention (rain gardens) in planter strips and permeable pavement on streets and alleys.
+These practices manage stormwater by taking advantage of the earth's natural processes, such as allowing the water to infiltrate into the soil, evaporate into the air or be used by plants which transpire it as vapor.
+In addition to managing stormwater, GI contributes to beautifying the streetscape and making it more welcoming for pedestrians, bicyclists and drivers.

 Project Location Map